 Tram and Bus

-If you want to skip walking and all the other ways of traveling, take a tram or a bus.
+If you want to skip walking and all the other ways of travelling, take a tram or a bus.
 Do not forget that the trams and buses only stop on request.
 If you want to board the bus or tram, raise your hand to indicate that you want to hop on the tram/bus.

 Brussels being an eco-friendly city offers 'Velo' the bicycles.
 The city is dotted with around 180 bike-hire terminals that are open for 24 hours a day.
-When you hire a bike, the first half hour is free of charge.
+When you hire a bike, the first half-hour is free of charge.
 The bikes can be hired for a day or for a week as well.

 Hiring a taxi that has an official yellow-and-blue Brussels taxi sign is advisable.
 If you book a taxi in advance, it is more profitable and also, most companies offer a pick-up facility at your place.

-Skipping all the options, if you decide to travel through the city at your own space, renting a car is a better option.
+Skipping all the options, if you decide to travel through the city at your own pace, renting a car is a better option.
 It also enables you to move to out-of-town areas on your own.
 Most of the major transport hubs in Brussels have rental car outlets.
 It is best to hire a car in advance.